christiangerbig/christiangerbig/README.md

 I started to learn the fundamentals of Web Development by myself and as a Full Stack Web Developper at Ironhack.

-My skills as a developer include JavaScript(ES6), TypeScript, React, Redux, Vue, Vuex, Cypress, MongoDB, REST-APIs with Axios, Node.js, HTML5 & CSS3/Sass.
+My skills as a developer include JavaScript(ES6), TypeScript, React, Redux, Vue, Vuex, Cypress, MongoDB, Supabase, REST-APIs with Axios, NodeJS, NextJS, HTML5 & CSS3/SCSS/Sass.

 I improved my skills to write Clean Code and learned in several Udemy courses to apply the Redux Toolkit and TypeScript together with React in my projects.

-Meanwhile I dived more into agile work as a trainee developer and learned to use Vue together with Vuex and wrote end-2-end tests for Cypress.
+Meanwhile I dived more into agile work as a trainee developer and focused on Typescript, NextJS and React.

 I would like to become part of a team where I can apply, develop and share my skills.